Skip to main content

 When Trendlines Bend vs When They Break

-Not every violation of a trendline is a break.
-Price regularly overshoots trendlines by a few ticks before snapping back.
-The difference between a false break and a real break comes down to one thing: the close.
+Not every violation is a break.
+The difference comes down to the close.

-A wick that pokes through a trendline but closes back on the correct side is called a false break (or wick violation).
-It means the trendline held.
-Buyers on an ascending trendline were waiting on the other side and pushed price back before the candle finished.
-False breaks are actually confirming signals: they show that demand is still present at the line, even when price briefly traded through it.
+A wick through a trendline that closes back on the correct side is a false break.
+It actually confirms the line: demand is still present, even when price briefly traded through it.

-A real break is when a candle closes on the wrong side of the trendline.
-A close below an ascending trendline or above a descending trendline means the balance of buyers and sellers has shifted.
-The trend may be over.
+A real break is a candle that closes on the wrong side.
+A close below an ascending trendline means the buyer/seller balance has shifted.

 False break vs real break: wick violations confirm the line while closes beyond it signal a shift

-Even after a legitimate break, the story isn't always over.
-Broken trendlines often get retested.
-Price breaks below the ascending trendline, pulls back up to the line from the other side, then continues lower.
-That retest is a high-value signal because it confirms the old trendline is now acting as resistance.
-This is the same S/R flip mechanism you learned in Lesson 2, just applied to a diagonal level instead of a horizontal one.
+Broken trendlines often get retested: price breaks below, pulls back to the line from the other side, then continues lower.
+That retest confirms the old trendline is now acting as resistance, the same S/R flip from Lesson 2 applied to a diagonal level.

 Trendlines as Context

-The same applies to trendline and S/R intersections.
-When a trendline crosses a horizontal support or resistance level, you've got a confluence zone: two independent pieces of evidence pointing to the same price area.
-These are the spots on the chart where reaction probability is highest, because two separate groups of orders are clustered at the same price.
+When a trendline crosses a horizontal S/R level, you've got a confluence zone: two independent pieces of evidence pointing to the same price.
+These spots carry the highest reaction probability because two separate groups of orders are clustered at the same price.

 Now that you can draw trendlines and identify channels, the next lesson covers trend structure: the pattern of higher highs and higher lows (or lower highs and lower lows) that defines whether a trend is intact.
 Trendlines show you the angle.
 Trend structure shows you the skeleton underneath.